cncf/glossary/content/en/container.md

 ## In sign language

 While each country has its own sign language, we'd like to standardize signs as much as possible for new cloud native terms.
-When a cloud native term is composed of words that already exist in English, we'll use ASL (American Sign Language).
+When a cloud native term is composed of words that already exist in English, we'll use American Sign Language (ASL).

 {{< youtube 9acXLtLgbJg >}}